tiffany-nguyen/CodonAdjust/README.md

 # Reference
 * T.D.N, Y.S, T.K, "CodonAdjust: a software for in silico design of a mutagenesis library with specific amino acid profiles", *submitted*.

-# Support
-* If you have any questions regarding to CodonAdjust, please reach me at tiffany.nguyen[at]aist.go.jp